 The school's aspiration is to provide a personalised curriculum suited to meet the needs of students within the resources available.
-This is achieved in part by working with other organisations such as Exeter College to provide a breadth of curriculum including some vocational opportunities.
 This is very much supported by the school's careers and work related learning provision in partnership with local business partners, some of whom are business mentors to some of our most vulnerable young people.
 We have a close relationship with the Careers SW personal advisor whose services we purchase to provide impartial Careers Education Information Advice and Guidance to students.
 The school actively participates in the East Devon Reintegration Panel supporting the school's ethos of 'achievement for all'.
 The school continues to work closely with the LA and contributes to the Headteacher' Associations.
-In the summer term four middle leaders were appointed as Senior Leaders in Education and have started working within the Jurassic Teaching School Alliance on school to school support.

-The school has developed an increasing network of partnerships with other providers such as a SENCo group and is a member of The South West Academies Group - ten good or outstanding academies from across the South West who work collaboratively on school improvement.
+The school has developed an increasing network of partnerships with other providers such as a SENCo group and is a member of The South West Academies Group - academies from across the South West who work collaboratively on school improvement.

 As well as a strong local network of connected organisations the schools has active links with national and international partners including schools in India and Melanesia.
-Students also take part in foreign language exchange visits to France and we host students from Spain for several weeks each year.
+Students also take part in foreign language visits to France and we host students from Spain for several weeks each year.